 Kanban, too, has been proved to show incredible improvements in project development cycles.
-According to a research paper by Peter Middletone and David Joyce, using Kanban in software development has shown to improve lead-time for software delivery by 37%, resulting in rising consistency of delivery by 47%, and defects reported by customers fell by 24% compared to the previously used Agile method.
+According to a research paper by Peter Middletone and David Joyce, using Kanban in software development has been shown to improve lead-time for software delivery by 37%, resulting in rising consistency of delivery by 47%, and defects reported by customers fell by 24% compared to the previously used agile methodology.

 Kanban is a more preferred approach in project development cycles that require continuous improvement in gradual increments.
 Focusing around the Kanban board, this approach helps teams have a visual idea of what is going on in the project and what is next to come.

 You can have an entire project plan laid out and apply the Kanban approach to ensure the team is on the same page and that tasks are being completed on time.